 In the end of the movie, written on the tombs are the words "If you seek his monument, look around you".
 This is, famously, the translation of the Latin phrase on architect Christopher Wren's tomb at St. Paul Cathedral in London, England.
 Wren is best known for rebuilding the cathedral, along with most of Central London, after the Great Fire of 1666, so everything people see around them while at the site is, effectively, Wren's work.

 When Clark Kent is in the mountains, he encounters the ghost of Jonathan Kent (Kevin Costner).
-Although it seems to be a vision or hallucination, this experience is based on fact and is known as Third Man Factor, which occurs in situations of extreme risk or mortal danger where voices or even presences help to keep a person alive.
-One of the most common places where Third Man Factor happens is accurately the top of a mountain.
+Although it seems to be a vision or hallucination, this experience is based on fact, and is known as Third Man Factor, which occurs in situations of extreme risk or mortal danger where voices, or even presences help to keep a person alive.
+One of the most common places where Third Man Factor happens, is the top of a mountain.

-In the video clip introducing Cyborg his father refers to the mysterious shape-changing cube that merges with him as "Object 61982."
-Though he first appeared in DC Comics Presents #26 in October 1980, Cyborg debuted as a Teen Titan in Tales of the New Teen Titans on June 19th, 1982.
+In the video clip introducing Cyborg, his father refers to the mysterious shape-changing cube that merges with him as "Object 61982."
+Though he first appeared in DC Comics Presents #26 in October 1980, Cyborg debuted as a Teen Titan in Tales of the New Teen Titans on June 19, 1982.

 When Lois Lane is walking towards Anatoli Knyazev, the song "Ev'ry Time We Say Goodbye" (written by Cole Porter; performed by Mark Jonathan Davis & Lounge Against The Machine) can be heard.
 The lyric in question is "Every time we say goodbye, I die a little."
 This is a foreshadowing of what Knyazev says to Martha Kent after she has been kidnapped: "We must say goodbye soon.
 And every time we say goodbye, you die a little."